 Totally organic and non-GMO, this protein formula is flavored with natural vanilla to make it easy to enjoy and delivers protein from brown rice.
 Jarrow Formula’s blend is completely dairy-free as well, making it an ideal choice for vegans.

-Here’s another vegan-friendly protein powder formulated especially for active people.
-Every scoop provides 22 grams of protein, helping you steer clear of any kind of deficiency.
+Here’s another vegan-friendly protein powder formulated especially for those who need an extra boost of energy.
+Every scoop provides 15 grams of protein, helping you steer clear of any kind of deficiency.

 Photo credit: Alicia Cho